 Budget 2017: Singapore to impose carbon tax on large direct emitters

-Finance Minister Heng Swee Keat outlines a tax rate of between $10 and $20 per tonne of greenhouse gas emissions.
+Finance Minister Heng Swee Keat outlines a tax rate of between S$10 and S$20 per tonne of greenhouse gas emissions.

 - Posted 20 Feb 2017 16:13

-Finance Minister Heng Swee Keat announced this in his Budget speech in Parliament.
-He said such a system is the “most economically efficient and fair way” to reduce GHG emissions, towards achieving Singapore's commitment to the Paris climate agreement, which it ratified in 2016.
+Finance Minister Heng Swee Keat announced this in his Budget speech in Parliament on Monday (Feb 20).
+He said that such a system is the “most economically efficient and fair way” to reduce GHG emissions, towards achieving Singapore's commitment to the Paris climate agreement, which it ratified in 2016.

-Mr Heng said the government will consult stakeholders comprehensively, and has already started industry consultation.
+Mr Heng said the Government will consult stakeholders comprehensively and has already started industry consultation.
 It will start the public consultation process in March.
-As of now, he said the government is looking at a tax rate of between $10 and $20 per tonne of GHG emissions.
+As of now, he said the Government is looking at a tax rate of between S$10 and S$20 per tonne of GHG emissions.

 “(The carbon tax) may also spur the creation of new opportunities in green growth industries such as clean energy,” Mr Heng said.
 “Revenue from the carbon tax will help to fund measures by industries to reduce emissions.”

-It said the average household in a 4-room flat typically sees electricity bills of $72 per month.
-A carbon tax imposed on power stations could result in an increase in electricity prices for that household of between $1.70 and $3.30 per month.
+It said the average household in a four-room flat typically sees electricity bills of S72 per month.
+A carbon tax imposed on power stations could result in an increase in electricity prices for that household of between S$1.70 and S$3.30 per month.
 As a point of comparison, NCCS said electricity prices have fluctuated by up to 10 per cent between 2010 and 2016.

 On large GHG emitters, NCCS said a price signal would incentivise them to factor in the cost of their emissions in their business decisions.
 The tax will be imposed on large emitters of six GHGs, including carbon dioxide, methane and hydrofluorocarbons.

-NCCS said based on current data, there are between 30 and 40 of such large emitters operating in Singapore, which emit gases equivalent of 25,000 tonnes of carbon dioxide.
-This translates to emissions produced by the electricity consumption of 12,500 4-room households each year.
+NCCS said that based on current data, there are between 30 and 40 of such large emitters operating in Singapore, which emit gases equivalent of 25,000 tonnes of carbon dioxide.
+This translates to emissions produced by the electricity consumption of 12,500 four-room households each year.

 According to the World Bank, about 40 countries and 20 cities, states and provinces have implemented some form of carbon pricing, while many others have plans to introduce such systems in future.